ibm-cloud-docs/assistant/migrating.md

 Your new instance manages authentication with IBM Cloud Identity and Access Management (IAM), which is an enhanced mechanism that uses API keys instead of username and password credentials.
 You can see the API key information from the **Service credentials** page of the new service instance.

-Consider updating your applications such that they use the new authentication method to take advantage of the improved security that it affords.
+Consider updating your existing custom applications such that they use the new authentication method to take advantage of the improved security that it affords.
 Any changes that you make to the dialog skills in the new instance are reflected in applications that use basic authentication credentials also.
-After you update all of your apps to use the new API key approach, you will no longer need the alias, and can delete it.
+After you update all of your apps to use the new API key approach, you won't need the alias and can delete it.